ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft.md

 ![View your contract address on Etherscan](https://cdn-images-1.medium.com/max/5200/0*yu-kGK524F12jFvZ.png)

 Yasssss!
-You just deployed your NFT smart contract to the Ethereum chain 🎉
+You just deployed your NFT smart contract to the Ethereum chain!

 To understand what’s going on under the hood, let’s navigate to the Explorer tab in our [Alchemy dashboard ](https://dashboard.alchemyapi.io/explorer).
 If you have multiple Alchemy apps make sure to filter by app and select “MyNFT”.